vokmon/scree-cloud-code-challenges/README.md

 <br>

 ## Idea of future features

-- **Enhanced Song Metadata**: Include more data such as image covers, genre, lyrics, song duration and more detailed about the songs.
+- **Song Information**: Include more data such as image covers, genre, lyrics, song duration and more detailed about the songs.

+- **Search Improvement**: Enable users to view the top songs filtered by a specific month and year.

 - **Authentication and Role-Based Access**: Implement role-based authentication for secure access to APIs.
 Only authorized users are allowed to perform actions like adding, updating, or deleting songs, artists, writers, or other related information.